 How are emotional or motivational associations assigned to environmental cues?
 Where do the circuits processing associative information diverge to differentially encode positive and negative valence?

 When there are perturbations in the neural circuits mediating reward processing, fear, motivation, memory or inhibitory control, we may observe a number of disease states such as substance abuse, attention-deficit disorder, anxiety and depression.
-These are among the most prevalent neuropsychiatric disorders, and show a high rate of co-morbidity with each other, as patients diagnosed with anxiety or mood disorders are approximately twice as likely to develop a substance abuse disorder.
+These are among the most prevalent neuropsychiatric disorders, and show a high rate of co-morbidity with each other, as patients diagnosed with anxiety or mood disorders are approximately twice as likely to develop a substance use disorder.

 Do perturbations in common neural circuits processing motivation, memory or affective valence underlie this high-rate of co-morbidity?
-Can emotional states such as increased anxiety alter a given experience and increase the propensity for substance abuse by facilitating long-term changes associated with reward-related learning?
-If so, what is the mechanism?